 What are the Standards and Management Requirements?

-- purchase scrap that has been depleted of hazardous metals to the extent possible; and
+- Purchase scrap that has been depleted of hazardous metals to the extent possible

-- comply with an emission limit of 0.01grains per dry standard cubic foot of PM, or
+- Comply with an emission limit of 0.01grains per dry standard cubic foot of PM,

 The regulation requires all existing sources to notify their regulatory agency that the rule applies to them.
 This notification is referred to as an Initial Notification.
 All affected existing facilities must submit the Initial Notice to their regulatory agency no later than 120 days after the publication of the final rule in the Federal register (on or before October 23, 2009).
 Sources not located in the counties of Davidson, Shelby, Knox and Hamilton, should submit the notice to the Tennessee Division of Air Pollution Control and the Environmental Protection Agency.
 New sources must submit an Initial Notification within 120 days of start-up.
 Call the SBEAP for initial notification submittal information at 1-800-734-3619.
 Please reference the aluminum, copper, and other nonferrous foundries rule.